The following databases contain journals on Anthropology

-Encyclopedia of Medical Anthropology, volumes 1 and 2.
-REF RA 418 .E354 2004.
-Volume 1 covers topics; volume 2 covers cultures.
+Encyclopedia of Medical Anthropology, vols.
+1 & 2.
+RA 418 .E354 2004 NMU Books (Library upper floor) Volume 1 covers topics; volume 2 covers cultures.
 Each entry contains references.

-Encyclopedia of Social and Cultural Anthropology (Routledge: 1998) (online).
+Encyclopedia of Social and Cultural Anthropology (Routledge: 2010).

 Oxford Reference Online.
 Contains over 120 dictionary, language reference, and subject reference works published by Oxford University Press.
 You can browse individual works or search across the entire collection.
 Has a unique cross-reference tool that allows you to highlight and click on a word to find it in other reference sources in the collection.
 Also, for each entry there is an extensive web of cross-references and links.